 Disposal of Council records according to legal restrictions and the Council’s Record Management Policy.

 Take appropriate actions arising from emergencies in consultation with Chairman/Vice Chairman of the Council - as appropriate to the circumstances.

+All emergency actions must be reported to the Council at the next meeting, or within 48 hours where urgent.

+Working Groups

+Working Groups may make recommendations to the Council within their Terms of Reference.

+Working Groups do not have authority to commit Council funds unless specifically authorised by full Council.

 This Scheme has been drafted from the NALC Model Scheme of Delegation and was confirmed by the Parish Council in March 2020.